Echinacea pallida: Distribution

 It is found in the Mississippi Valley, the southeastern Great Plains, and the region south of Lake Michigan.
 Most of the known populations are in the region from southern Wisconsin and Iowa south to Louisiana and eastern Texas, with additional reports (many of them likely from introductions) in the Southeastern United States, New England, New York, Michigan, and Ontario.

 Habitat and range

+Echinacea pallida grows in prairies and prairie remnant sites and requires full sun exposure with well-draining soil.
+While it prefers moist soils, it is drought tolerant due to its long taproot.
+It is often found next to roads.

-The states of Tennessee and Wisconsin list the species as threatened, mostly due to habitat loss and over-collection of roots, which are made into herbal medicine.
+The state of Tennessee lists E. pallida as endangered, and Wisconsin lists the species as threatened, mostly due to habitat loss and over-collection of roots, which are made into herbal medicine.
 The use of Echinacea as a medicinal plant has not been demonstrated to have any positive health effects.
 It is a larval host to the silvery checkerspot.